 It’s been known for a while that SIRT6 activation is associated with a significant increase in lifespan in lab animals, and that SIRT6 activation is NAD+ dependent.
 (It works best when NAD is available in the body when the sirtuin 6 gene is activated.)
+The SIRT6 gene has been found to extend the lifespan in lab animals and to have other benefits.

 According to a March 2022 study, NMN is also a potent SIRT6 activator – or can be under some circumstances.